 Granted, you could make a point about it being a shelved production.
-However, there is a fan-site (dedicated to one of the actors in film) which describes this film as being made in 1999 (August was when post-production started).
+However, there is a fan-site (dedicated to one of the actors) which describes this film as being made in 1999 (August was when post-production started).
 The fan-site was about Cary-Hiroyuki Tagawa, who felt that the film should have got a big screen release in 2000.
 Also in it are Michael Madsen, James Hong, Brad Dourif and Al Leong (the balding bearded guy in Die Hard who was a staple of vintage action movies).
 Pauline Chan Bo-Lin (陳寶蓮) had succumbed to a real suicide in July of 2002.
 Unlike Julie, she never lived to be even 40.
 She died two months after turning 39.
 She was so much (such for short) a true legend of category III cinema that there was even a 2002 (released in September) biopic made about her (titled Pauline’s Life).
 In a strange and sad turn of events, the actress who played her (Crystal Suen Ah-Lei) had committed suicide in 2009 by hanging.

 She was 36 years old, and it had been three years since she was in a movie.
 For these two to feel so unloved in their love lives and stagnant in their careers, they should’ve moved overseas like Julie did.
 If not the U.S. then Canada since many H.K.
 Chinese did before the handover in 1997.
 The U.K. was an easier place to move to and more fiscally appealing.
 Pauline jumped from the 24th floor of the building that she was living in.
 In the last month of her life, most of the public obsession with her had centered around who would take sole custody of the boy who she had given birth to three weeks before her death.
 Friends of Pauline said the boy’s father was a Chinese-American disc jockey who had worked at a Taipei pub before returning to the U.S. of A. Reports from Shanghai claimed that her suicide note had pleaded to her friends to track down the DJ and make him assume long-term responsibility for raising the child.